eitrtechnologies/idem-azurerm/docs/topics/vmquickstart.rst

 ============================
 Quickstart - Virtual Machine
 ============================
-This quickstart is guide is meant to give you a state file you can modify to deploy a simple Linux virtual machine that's accessible via SSH over a public IP address.
+This quickstart guide is meant to give you a state file you can modify to deploy a simple Linux virtual machine that's accessible via SSH over a public IP address.
 Refer to the "Installation" and "Credentials" sections of the `Getting Started Guide <gettingstarted.html>`_ to get any prerequisites set up if this is your first time with ``idem-azurerm``.